 Do you ever ask yourself, How To become a Correctional Caseworker?
-Criminal justice jobs are expected to continue to grow in future years fueling a demand for a variety of corrections workers including caseworkers.
-Correction caseworkers work in jails, prisons, probation offices and other locations involved in dealing with prisoners.
-Though specific job duties vary from one location to another, correctional caseworkers typically work to serve two goals: to ensure public safety by reducing the chances that a prison will reoffend and assisting the prisoner to build social and emotional skills that will help him or her to succeed in life after being incarcerated or otherwise monitored by the correctional system.
+Criminal justice jobs are expected to continue to grow in future years fueling demand for a variety of corrections workers including caseworkers.
+Correction caseworkers work in jails, prisons, probation offices, and other locations involved in dealing with prisoners.
+Though specific job duties vary from one location to another, correctional caseworkers typically work to serve two goals: to ensure public safety by reducing the chances that prison will re-offend and assisting the prisoner to build social and emotional skills that will help him or her to succeed in life after being incarcerated or otherwise monitored by the correctional system.

 When wondering How To become a Correctional Caseworker you have to consider education.
-Each correctional system sets their own educational requirements for correction caseworkers.
+Each correctional system sets its own educational requirements for correction caseworkers.
 However, all most all casework jobs will require some level of educational attainment at the college level or a comparable amount of work experience (see below).
-The most common requirement is that applicants hold a bachelor’s degree in criminal justice, psychology or a closely related field.
+The most common requirement is that applicants hold a bachelor’s degree in criminal justice, psychology, or a closely related field.
 Some jobs may accept applicants with an associate’s degree.
-It would be rare for an employer to require a master’s degree for entry level work, but those with a master’s degree in criminal justice or another related field would be more likely to advance into higher level positions.
+It would be rare for an employer to require a master’s degree for entry-level work, but those with a master’s degree in criminal justice or another related field would be more likely to advance into higher-level positions.
 Many employers will also have newly hired caseworkers complete extensive training after being hired as well as periodic training to update and maintain skills.

 As with educational requirements, the work experience required will vary from one employer to the next.
 In most cases, those with the required level of education will be considered without experience.
 However, regardless of an experience requirement, most employers will prefer to hire candidates for a caseworker position who have some relevant experience working in criminal justice jobs.
-Perhaps the most common entry level position where a person can gain experience in the corrections field is as a corrections officer due to the high demand for this position.
+Perhaps the most common entry-level position where a person can gain experience in the corrections field is as a corrections officer due to the high demand for this position.
 For those without a degree, higher levels of corrections experience may be needed to obtain employment as a caseworker.
 Correctional officers make around $44,000 per year on average.